 Get a thorough introduction to Vienna’s dynamic food and drink scene with a local showing you the best places to stop for all manner of sweet versus savoury.
-Walk through the Grätzls (neighbourhood) with your guide and discover their favourite, only locals know markets and get an insight into traditional Viennese coffee culture in some of our your guide’s most beloved coffee spots, discovering historic gems and locals only hotspots.
-This tour is priced for a minimum group size of two travellers.
-A solo traveller may still book this private experience but will be charged the base rate for two travellers.
-Experience the best travel stories for yourself.
-Join a local expert and uncover hidden gems on this city adventure hand-picked by the world's leading travel publisher.
+Walk through the Grätzls (neighbourhood) with your guide and discover their favourite, only locals know markets and get an insight into the traditional Viennese coffee culture in some of our your guide’s most beloved coffee spots, discovering historic gems and locals-only hotspots.

 Local English-speaking guide, 3 food, and one coffee stop; Breakfast stop (tea or Viennese coffee Strudel of the season); Lunch stop (main course Warm dessert and a glass of Austrian wine); Street food stop (small goulash or pork roast or vegetarian option); Coffee house stop (tea or Viennese coffee or hot chocolate)